-Now if it be a fact that Prof. Donaldson. lives on a spiritual plane of life with all his powers unimpaired, is it not more than probable that he would seek outsome medium whom he could control and communicate the fact that he was drowned, when he saw the great anxiety among the people to know his and Grimwood's fate?
+Now if it be a fact that Prof. Donaldson dives on a spiritual plane of life with all his powers unimpaired, is it not more than probable that he would seek out some medium whom he could control and communicate the fact that he was drowned, when he saw the great anxiety among the people to know his and Grimwood's fate?

 Why did he seek for and control the old sailor, some one may inquire?
-We answer, it is more than probable that Barnes made a deep impression upon his mind when he told him to "quit ballooning or you will lose your life," and it is quite probable that the last thing he thought of when going down into the lake and the first on awakening in Spirit and the first of the first verified.
-If so, is it strange that he sought, found and used him as his medium, to give to the world the fact that he was drowned? ...
+We answer, it is more than probable that Barnes made a deep impression upon his mind when he told him to "quit ballooning or you will lose your life," and it is quite probable that the less thing he thought of when going down into the lake and the first on awakening in Spirit life, was what the old saflor told him; then verified.
+If so, is it strange that he sought, found and used him as his medium, to give to the world the fact that he was drowned?